binkley/modern-java-practices/README.md

 CVE, what impact the vulnerable dependency has, and if you are comfortable with a vulnerable dependency.
 It is rarely (if ever) the case you keep a vulnerable version of a dependency.

-**This is CRITICAL if you have any direct, indirect, or through-plugin dependencies on Log4j.
-Beyond your project, it impacts services you might call**

 The log4shell